Oscar Wegner: Coaching System

 In a 1992 episode of his TV series Tennis Television With Brad Holbrook, the host referred to Oscar Wegner as "The Father of Modern Tennis", initiating a reference that has been widely used and debated over the years, particularly in the past decade.
 Holbrook, who was largely responsible for launching Wegner's career in the US, is himself an avid tennis player and fan.
 Wegner denies that he "invented" modern tennis: "I didn't discover something new.
 It's the way the top players play.
-If you go back 60 years there are some players that were already playing this way.".
+If you go back 60 years there are some players that were already playing this way."

-In a more amusing vein Wegner has been compared to the little boy who sees through the folly of convention in Hans Christian Andersen's fairy tale: "YET even today tennis associations and coaching organisations still insist on wearing The Emperor's New Clothes and ignore Oscars advice.
-Just look at the British LTA who spend millions on trying to find the magic formula when it's sitting right under their noses ...."